 If your answer to each of the above 3 questions is ‘yes’, it is very likely that you would be entitled to pursue a claim.

-To find out within minutes if you have a valid claim for injury compensation, contact us today for a completely free consultation.
-If you can make a claim, we will take expert care of all the details while you recover from your injuries.
+To find out within minutes if you have a valid claim for injury compensation, call 0800 678 1410 today for a completely free consultation.
+If you can make a claim, your solicitor will take expert care of all the details while you recover from your injuries.

 Common causes of bicycle accidents

 Cycling as a mode of transport has increased quite significantly in recent years.
 Research published by the Cycling UK shows that 42% of the UK population either own or have access to a bicycle.

 Every year thousands of people are involved in cycling accidents throughout the UK.
 In 2013 there were 19,329 people injured as a result of cycling accidents according to statistics published by RoSPA.
 From this number, 109 people were fatally injured, and a further 3,000 people suffered serious injuries.

 There are a variety of reasons for these accidents, including the following:

 - accidents caused by another vehicle such as a car, bus or motorbike